elderguardian/strawberry/README.md

 # Strawberry framework

+Note: I changed a lot.
+These docs have flaws.
+Will fix later

 Strawberry is a PHP web framework that provides a set of tools to build simple web applications.